-I sculpted and cast this magnified Dinoflagellate for the Creatures of Light exhibit in 2013.
+I sculpted and cast this magnified Dinoflagellate and Angler Fish for the Creatures of Light exhibit in 2013.

 In 2012, I was part of a team of artists and conservators responsible for the restoration of the Hall of North American Mammals.
 I focused mainly on the snow in the Kaibab Squirrel and Canada Lynx dioramas.
 I carefully mapped and removed the old, yellowed stuff and replaced it with carefully sculpted forms of ethafoam and various other conservationally approved materials.